Why Spay Or Neuter: The Big Decision

 - Specific cancers

-As for cats, no similar studies have been done, yet the behavioral issues that are linked to intact male and female cats are huge.
+As for cats, no similar studies have been done, yet the behavioral issues linked to intact male and female cats are huge.
 The question with spaying and neutering either cats or dogs is not really if you should go ahead and do the surgery, but when it should be done!

 Your veterinarian will need to check your intact male dog for testicular cancer if he has not been neutered.
 There is also the possibility of prostate enlargement as male dogs age, and that may necessitate neutering.
-Males that have not been neutered pose no health risks, yet with females that have not been spayed, they may be prone to the following health conditions:
+Males that have not been neutered pose no health risks, yet females that have not been spayed, may be prone to the following health conditions:

 - Uterine infections